Moving into your new home

 - Assured: this is a life-time tenancy and can only be ended by mutual agreement or a court order.

 If you're signing a joint tenancy, you both have the same rights and are equally responsible for sticking to the conditions in the tenancy.

 Paying your rent: you must pay your rent in advance; we ask that you pay your rent and any service charge by direct debit.
 We can help you set this up when you sign your tenancy.

 Reporting repairs: looking after your new home is your responsibility as well as ours.
 Your tenancy agreement sets out what you are responsible for and what we are.

 Insurance: we insure the building of your home but not your personal belongings.
 You must take out contents insurance to cover your belongings against flood, fire, burglary or damage.

-Keys: when you move in you will be given two sets of keys/fobs for your main door as well as a set for any other locks.
-Note that we don’t keep spare keys so if you lose them or need more copies you will need to get these cut yourself.
+Keys: when you move in, you will be given two sets of keys/fobs for your main door as well as a set for any other locks.
+Please note that we don’t keep spare keys so if you lose them or need more copies you will need to get these cut yourself.

-Finally, once you have your tenancy reference number should register for a MyOneHousing account here You can use it for a number of things , including paying your rent, reporting a repair, reporting a complaint or something else or just to check out the information on there.
+Finally, once you have your tenancy reference number, you should register for a MyOneHousing account here You can use it for a number of things, including paying your rent, reporting a repair, reporting a complaint or something else or just to check out the information on there.